 - Bowel and bladder needs are addressed through our education program and in our care plans if there is difficulty managing these issues.
-Training in the use of adaptive equipment occurs when needed to promote independence. - Fertility needs are addressed through education with the team as well as by referral to specialty physicians such as Obstetrics/Gynecology and Urologists. - Sexual function is addressed by interventions and education from our nurse case manager and occupational therapists.
+Training in the use of adaptive equipment occurs when needed to promote independence. - Fertility needs are addressed through education with the team as well as by referral to specialty physicians such as Obstetrics/Gynecology and Urologists. - Sexual function is addressed by interventions and education from our nurse case manager, spinal cord injury network coordinator, and occupational therapists.
 We have available reference materials and equipment to educate our patients and significant others.